phetw/tagver/README.md

   publish: true,          // Should tagver publish new tags to the remote?
   message: 'Release v%s', // Custom tag message. %s will be replaced with the version number
   base: '0.0.0',          // Initial version to increment when no version is found
-  filter: '*'             // Semver filter to use.
+  filter: '*',            // Semver filter to use.
 This will return the highest version based on the filter.
-}
+  preid: undefined,       // Preid to use when prerelease versions
+  branch: undefined       // Remote branch used to compare local changes against }
 ```